webis-de/SIGIR-21/README.md

 # SIGIR-21

-This repository contains the data and code for reproducing results of the paper: The Information Retrieval Anthology.
+This repository serves as a central directory of all SIGIR'21 publications by the [Webis Group](https://webis.de).
+The code associated with the respective publications is found in the repositories linked below:

-The results were produced using the [interactive Leipzig Corpus Miner](https://github.com/ChristianKahmann/ilcm_Shiny).
-A local installation is possible via [Docker](https://hub.docker.com/r/ckahmann/ilcm), which in turn allows a reproduction of the results.
+* Martin Potthast, Sebastian Günther, Janek Bevendorff, Jan Philipp Bittner, Alexander Bondarenko, Maik Fröbe, Christian Kahmann, Andreas Niekler, Michael Völske, Benno Stein and Matthias Hagen.
+The Information Retrieval Anthology. [[code](https://github.com/webis-de/sigir21-ir-anthology)]